pypa/packaging.python.org/source/new-tutorials/installing-and-using-packages.rst

 This tutorial walks you through installing and using Python packages.
 It will show you how to install and use the necessary tools and make strong recommendations on best practices.
-Keep in mind that the Python packaging ecosystem is a broad and varied one so this isn't the only way to install and use Python packages, however, it does cover the most common tools and use cases.
+Keep in mind that Python is used for a great many different purposes, and precisely how you want to manage your dependencies may change based on how you decide to publish your software.
+The guidance presented here is most directly applicable to the development and deployment of network services (including web applications), but is also very well suited to managing development and testing environments for any kind of project.

 ..
 Note:: This guide is written for Python 3, however, these instructions
-    should work fine on Python 2.
+    should work fine on Python 2.7.

 Make sure you've got Python & pip